Gyungbu/beta_meta/README.md

 $ pip install pandas

-When you run the command below, the code is executed.
+When you run the command below, the code will be executed.

 $ python meta_beta.py